absmohamed/JS-intro/Authentication/README.md

 So we have passport configured and bound to our application.

-## Adding authorization routes
+## Adding authentication routes

-Now we can add some authorization routes to our application.
+Now we can add some authentication routes to our application.
 We will need three routes:

 - register (POST because we need to send user data)
 - login (POST because we need to send user data)